Rolls-Royce bullish on chances in 777X engine battle

 | FARNBOROUGH, England

-FARNBOROUGH, England Rolls-Royce's track record providing engines for the three newest aircraft programs will give it an advantage in the battle to be picked by Boeing to power its next-generation 777 planes, the British firm said on Wednesday.
+FARNBOROUGH, England Rolls-Royce's (RR.L) track record providing engines for the three newest aircraft programmes will give it an advantage in the battle to be picked by Boeing (BA.N) to power its next-generation 777 planes, the British firm said on Wednesday.

-"We're the only enginemaker that has an optimized engine on the three latest engine programs, the Airbus A380, A350, and Boeing's 787," Robert Nuttall, Rolls-Royce's vice president for strategic marketing, told Reuters at the Farnborough Airshow.
+"We're the only enginemaker that has an optimised engine on the three latest engine programmes, the Airbus EAD.PA A380, A350, and Boeing's 787," Robert Nuttall, Rolls-Royce's vice president for strategic marketing, told Reuters at the Farnborough Airshow.

 Rolls' Trent 1000 engines power Boeing's new 787 Dreamliner, which entered service last year.
 Rolls plans to upgrade this engine to one dubbed the Trent 1000-TEN, which will deliver 3 percent better fuel burn than the existing engine and will be used on the 787-8 and newer variants from 2016.